wgtayar/basil/README.md

 # Install Python dependencies (Drake plus scientific stack)
 pip install --upgrade pip
 pip install -r requirements.txt

+# Make the MIT Underactuated repo importable as `underactuated`
+# (we skip its own dependency installation because Drake is already handled above)
+pip install -e external/underactuated --no-deps
 ```

 The `requirements.txt` here is a minimal environment inspired by the official underactuated requirements, including `drake`, `numpy`, `scipy`, `matplotlib`, and a few supporting libraries.
+Installing `external/underactuated` in editable mode exposes the package as `underactuated`, which is required by the Spot scripts.

 ---